header

 Profile

-Andrea Bönsch is the representative of Prof. T.W.
-Kuhlen, group manager of the IT Center's Virtual Reality Group, head of the service team as well as a Ph.D. candidate at the Virtual Reality and Immersive Visualization group at RWTH Aachen University.
+Dr. Andrea Bönsch is the representative of Prof. T.W.
+Kuhlen, group manager of the IT Center's Virtual Reality Group, as well as a PostDoc at the Virtual Reality and Immersive Visualization group at RWTH Aachen University.

-She received her Master degree in 2015 at RWTH Aachen while working part-time in the Virtual Reality and Immersive Visualization group focusing on navigation techniques through immersive virtual environments.
-Now she conducts research in the field of Social VR by integrating virtual agents as advanced, emotional human interfaces into VR applications, focusing on the aspect of joint locomotion of social groups, i.e., groups of virtual agents and users who interact directly and plausible with other group members while standing or moving in the virtual scene.
+She received her Master's degree in 2015 at RWTH Aachen while working part-time in the Virtual Reality and Immersive Visualization group focusing on navigation techniques through immersive virtual environments.
+For her doctoral degree, which she successfully defended in June 2024, she conducts research in the field of Social VR by integrating virtual agents as advanced, emotional human interfaces into VR applications, focusing on the aspect of joint locomotion of social groups, i.e., groups of virtual agents and users who interact directly and plausible with other group members while standing or moving in the virtual scene.
 She has a special interest in training simulations and support systems in which virtual agents fulfill the roles of peers, coaches, or communication partners.

 View/Hide the details.